brianmcn/Zelda1RandoTools/doc/use.md

 This area is for ad-hoc text note-taking by the player (e.g. quickly type "5 BU 128" to remind you to return to level 5 to buy a Bomb Upgrade for 128 rupees).
 Unlike scrap paper on your desk, these notes are visible to stream viewers.

+If a file called Notes.txt exists in the program folder, the Notes box will be pre-populated with the text from that file.

 ## <a id="main-timeline"></a> Timeline